 One of the things Pokémon Go has captivated its audience with is its masterful use of Augmented Reality (AR) and geolocation (GPS).
 The original game was based on the premise that you are a Pokémon trainer who has to travel the world to hunt your Pokémon.
 Pokémon Go brings the idea of the original game to reality; you have to move and ‘travel’ to find your virtual pokémon.
 Using Augmented Reality Pokemon Go has managed to bring this world to life by turning all true fans into Pokemon trainers.

 But the special thing about Pokemon Go is that it is the first mobile Augmented Reality application that has had downloads of this scale.
-Is the first time that users have become this ‘crazy’ due to an AR application, and this sets a precedent.
-Not that users are more familiar with this technology, it will be easier to start apps based on the AR model.
+It’s the first time that users have gone this ‘crazy’ due to an AR application, and this sets a precedent.
+Now that users are more familiar with this technology, it will be easier to start apps based on the AR model.

 The key factor: Nostalgic Millennials

 But make no mistake, Pokémon Go is not a revolutionary concept.
 In fact there were similar predecessor apps that followed this model.
 Juanma Zarza, expert partner of Carbonbyte in RA and 3D study tells us that it is not the first app or game like this.

 “Layar, for example, is an app that adds a layer of information to the city, it has been with us for a while and nothing seems to have gone wrong.
 As for games, there is Invizimals, which is basically Pokémon by Sony also using AR, although based on trading cards, ” Zarza said.

 We even stumbled upon an example of an app that could be called the original Pokemon Go.
 Pokemon GO is a development of Niantic (Google) and their previous work, Ingress, is the technological basis of Pokemon GO.
 “Ingress has had some success, but Pokémon has been amazing,” adds the designer of Carbonbyte.